 Two-Sided Construction

 We believe in flippable, two-sided mattresses that last longer and provide better value.
 This construction method distributes wear evenly and can potentially double the usable life of your mattress.
+Learn more about the pros and cons of a two-sided, flippable mattress and why we still make them.

 Employee Ownership